ironhack-labs/lab-passport-roles/README.md

 **Tasks:**

 - Complete the User model to handle roles, allowing 4 different roles: **STUDENT**, **DEV**, **TA** and **PM**.
 Set **STUDENT** as the default one.
-- Create some random students using the signup form, so you can test your development in the best conditions!
+- Create some random students (this means users with the STUDENT role) using the signup form, so you can test your development in the best conditions!
 - Create a `/students` endpoint listing all current students from the plaform.
 - Include a _View student profile_ button for each student on the list.
 That button should take the user to a `/students/:id` URL, where you should render a nice profile page with the info from the student that matched with the ID on the URL.
 - Prevent access to these routes for any non logged visitor.